Skip to content

 ▼

-Review and edit → save A generated skill carries structure beyond its text.
+A generated skill carries structure beyond its text.
 It has a type — a workflow, a prompt template, or domain knowledge — so the library can tell procedures apart from reference material.
 It records the sessions it was generated from and that it was AI-generated, which keeps its origin traceable.
-It is versioned, and its visibility can be scoped to you or shared with the team.
+And it is versioned from the moment it is generated: each version is immutable, edits publish a new one, and older versions stay browsable.

 How skill extraction differs from prompt engineering